-Industry and government programs are available to support businesses to understand their energy use and implement energy-efficient practices, systems and technologies.
+Industry and government programs and advice are available to support businesses to better understand their energy use and implement energy-efficient practices, systems and technologies.

-The $3.2 billion ARENA is an independent Commonwealth authority, supporting innovations that improve the competitiveness of renewable energy technologies and increase the supply of renewable energy in Australia.
-ARENA invests in research, development, demonstration, deployment and commercialisation of renewable energy and related technologies; and the storage and sharing of knowledge and information about renewable energy technologies.
+ARENA is an independent Commonwealth authority, supporting innovations that improve the competitiveness of renewable energy technologies and increase the supply of renewable energy in Australia.
+ARENA invests in research, development, demonstration, deployment and commercialisation of renewable energy and related technologies.

 CBD is a national program designed to improve the energy efficiency of Australia’s large office buildings.
 Most sellers or lessors of office space of 1000 square metres or more are required to obtain and disclose a current Building Energy Efficiency Certificate (BEEC) under the Building Energy Efficiency Disclosure Act 2010.